Biometix/biometix.github.io/getting_started/cli.md

 ---

-{: .important }
+{: .highlight }
-> Introducing the new BQAT entry point!
+> 🚀 Introducing the new BQAT entry point!
 It is a python based CLI interface to replace the legacy scripts.

 ## Setup